PHARE : Parallel hybrid particle-in-cell code with patch-based adaptive mesh refinement: Introduction

 An AMR Hybrid PIC code following a hybrid block AMR method \cite{holst2007} has also been proposed \cite{muller2011}.
 It is worth noticing however that the code has been mostly used with multiple grids that were fixed in time \cite{Feyerabend:2015ib,Vernisse:2017ga,Exner:2018fj,arnold2020}.

 In existing AMR implementations for PIC codes, macroparticles interact only with the finest mesh at their location.
 This method has several drawbacks.
 The first one, shared with MMA, is that macroparticles see multiple mesh spacings as they evolve.
 Either because they cross a grid boundary along their trajectory or because the region in which they currently are is being refined or coarsened in time (or streched/contracted in MMA).
 Because the compact support of the macroparticle interpolation kernel is usually constant in index-space, these macroparticles will see their physical extent change in time, potentially leading to a spurious evolution of their momentum \cite{lapenta2012sw}.
 A more important drawback of having particles exploring multiple grids is that the number of particles per cell strongly decreases in refined cells if nothing is done.
 In practice this number is usually kept roughly constant by splitting macroparticles when they enter in refined regions \cite{fujimoto2006,Fujimoto:2008jv, fujimoto2011, muller2011}.
 If the splitting procedure can trivially conserve the velocity distribution of macroparticles, it may not conserve their spatial distribution, and thus their contribution to moments on the mesh.
 Several splitting procedures have been proposed \cite{lapenta2002rezoning,Fujimoto:2018gi,innocentiMLMD1, muller2011}.
 They all dispatch refined macroparticles within some ad hoc distance from the original coarse one, usually in the same cell, randomly or not.
-In any case, these methods do not guarantee the assignment function of the original coarse macroparticle population is equal or as close as possible to that of the refined particles.
-Thus the contribution of the refined particles to the fine mesh will differ in some uncontrolled way from what would be that of the coarse population.
-This typically adds a significant amount of noise on the refined mesh \cite{Smets:2021dw}.
-If macroparticles only interact with the finest mesh at their location, and splitting is used not to decrease their number per cell, the opposite operation, i.e. the merging of macroparticles, needs to be done as well not to stall the simulation.
-Merging macroparticles is more hazardous than splitting as it generally does not preserve the local structure of the distribution function \cite{lapenta2002rezoning}, the very reason why kinetic simulations are done in the first place.
+In the current study, we employ a method recently proposed for dispatching split particles in AMR PIC codes\cite{Smets:2021dw}.
+The method distributes N split particles around the original coarse macroparticle in a way that exactly (or optimally, depending on the number of split particle chosen for a given dimension and B-spline order) conserves the assignment function, and not only its values on coarse mesh nodes.
+This has the advantage that the assignment function of the fine population will have the same value on the nodes uniquely found on the fine mesh, as would have the one of the coarse population at this location, at the time of the splitting.